-The respondents phone had run out of battery so he tried to reach the nearest house, which he thought was Bulgarian, to see if they could try to help them.
+The respondent’s phone had run out of battery so he tried to reach the nearest house, which he thought was Bulgarian, to see if they could try to help them.
 But, he found that the occupier was Turkish so they conversed in Turkish.
-The respondent asked him for help to charge his phone so he could contact some to help him get to Harmanli.
-The occupier of the house told him “tamam”, which means “ok” in Turkish and Arabic, so the respondent went inside.
+The respondent asked him for help to charge his phone so he could contact someone to help him get to Harmanli.
+According to the respondent, the occupier of the house told him “tamam”, which means “ok” in Turkish and Arabic, so the respondent went inside.
 But while he was changing his clothes, the other guys in his group told him that the owner of the house had been talking on the phone in Bulgarian, and 5 minutes later a police car arrived.

 It was a jeep with two officers dressed in dark blue uniforms.
-The uniforms had a flag of Bulgaria on their arm.
+The respondent described that the uniforms had a flag of Bulgaria on their arm.
 Later, another white car came.
 This car had ‘police’ written on the outside, and there were two more officers inside it.
-The Jeep stayed with them, but the white police car went to check nearby the village to see if they could find any more people.
+The respondent claimed that the Jeep stayed with them, but the white police car went to check the village nearby to see if they could find any more people.

 This last car took them to the Greek-Bulgarian border.
 The journey took about 20 minutes.
-The driver was driving very fast, “even in the slopes and downhill he never decreased the speed so we started colliding into each other” explained the respondent.
-When they arrived at the border there were two more officers, dressed in blue uniforms with the Bulgarian flag on their arms.
-These two officers spoke to the respondent in English, with one insulting him calling him a “big dog”.
+The driver was allegedly driving very fast, “even in the slopes and downhill he never decreased the speed so we started colliding into each other” explained the respondent.
+When they arrived at the border, there were two more officers.
+The respondent described them as wearing blue uniforms with the Bulgarian flag on their arms.
+These two officers spoke to the respondent in English, with one reportedly insulting him by calling him a “big dog”.

-The officers took everything the group possessed, including food and water, and all their spare clothes.
+The officers allegedly took everything the group possessed, including food and water, and all their spare clothes.
 They were not beaten but they were threatened by the officers.
-When they were ordered to cross the border, the officers followed them, telling them “never come back to Bulgaria” while taking their picture, and said “Bulgaria finish”.
+The respondent recalls that, when they were ordered to cross the border, the officers followed them, telling them “never come back to Bulgaria” while taking their picture, and said “Bulgaria finish”.

 “We didn’t know where we were, in Turkey or in Greece or in Bulgaria.
 We walked until we found a river.
-We crossed it, the water lever was over the knee, ” recalled the respondent.
+We crossed it, the water level was over the knee, ” recalled the respondent.
 After walking for two hours, they came across a farm and here police arrived and caught them.
-The officers had arrived in a Nissan Qashqai and were wearing black uniforms and balaclavas.
-The respondent recalled that three men and a women checked them and did not find anything as the Bulgarian police had already taken everything from them.
-The respondent explained they were brought a bottle of water to drink and they stayed there for an hour and half until another car came.
+According to the respondent, the officers had arrived in a Nissan Qashqai and were wearing black uniforms and balaclavas.
+The respondent recalled that three men and a women checked them and did not find anything, since the Bulgarian police had already taken everything from them.
+The respondent explained they were brought a bottle of water to drink and they stayed there for an hour and a half until another car came.
 This car was a white Ford, with no markings suggesting it was a police car.
 Two more officers stepped out of this car who were dressed in civilian clothes but wore balaclavas.

-The respondent and his companions stood them near a wall to start frisking them.
-They were forced to remove their shoe laces from their shoes.
-The respondent explained he was “trying to do what they asked me to do but an officer kicked me in my knee”..
+The respondent and his companions were made to stand near a wall and frisked.
+They were reportedly forced to remove their shoe laces from their shoes.
+The respondent explained he was “trying to do what they asked me to do but an officer kicked me in my knee”.

 They were then taken to a cell where there was a metal bed, but no mattress.
 The cell was about 3 by 3m big with a dirty floor.
 “Even the toilet, its nasty and a bad stinky smell comes from it and you are afraid if you get to it you get any disease from it.
 There was no water” explained the respondent.

 At 2 or 3pm on the second day, one officer told the respondent and the other detainees they had to leave the detention site, to which the respondent asked where they were going.
-The officer replied with “you don’t have the right to ask”.
+The officer would have replied with “you don’t have the right to ask”.
 An officer searched them again (the fourth time they had been searched in Greece) as they left the door to the detention centre.
-A bigger Ford truck arrived with 6 more officers inside it who wore military uniforms and balaclavas.
+A bigger Ford truck arrived with 6 more officers inside it who wore uniforms – described as “military” by the respondent – and balaclavas.
 The respondent explained that he and the others thought they were being taken to a camp.
 One officer stood next to the car making sure people went inside.

 The vehicle then stopped.
 The respondent and the 14 others were ordered to disembark and embark another vehicle which the respondent described as a military truck.
 Another 50 people were already in that truck.
 These people were of varying nationalities including Egyptian, Syrian, Palestinian, Yemenini and Iraqi.
 There was a 5 year old girl being held by her mother.
 “They push us inside so we all fit in the truck, as if they were loading commodities, not people” explained the respondent.